 SBHC staff can support educators’ self-care by helping them to create their own wellness programs and finding ways educators can commit to their own wellbeing.

 Some SBHCs offer raffle incentives to educators who participate in wellness activities for themselves 30 minutes a day.
 The wellness activity is determined by the educator and can include mindfulness practice, taking a walk, eating a healthy lunch, drinking enough water, or reaching out to a colleague for help.
 The raffle incentivizes staff creating healthy rituals and building consistent self-care habits.

-How School Based Health Centers Can Support Staff Wellness – CSHA Toolkit
+Shelter in Grace: A Guide to Support Staff Wellness – CSHA Toolkit

 Self Care During Our Current Pandemics – CSHA Webinar

 Ready, Set, Rise!
 Building Resilient Communities – Alliance for a Healthier Generation

 Practices to Increase Resilience – Dovetail Learning

 Trauma-informed work is relational at its core and community care speaks to the importance of supportive adult relationships.
 SBHC staff can help to build resilient communities by helping to nurture connectedness amongst staff.
 Having a more resilience-centered staff includes having supportive and connected relationships on campus and a community of care for one another.

 Some ways to increase community care include creating intentional spaces for staff to support one another, attune to each other’s emotional states, and increase connectedness.